-Note: AWA understands that even with the best management some erosion due to the activities of pasture based livestock may occur.
+Note: AGW understands that even with the best management some erosion due to the activities of pasture based livestock may occur.
 This standard is scored against the steps farmers take to try to avoid and/or minimize erosion risks rather than the presence or absence of erosion on the farm.
 A complete absence of any erosion is desirable - but it is accepted that it may not always be possible.

-- 7.0.21 Pastures must not be degraded by overgrazing and/or other management techniques. - 7.0.22 Non-point pollution and other local environmental standards must be met. - 7.0.23 Pasture areas on which animals have been out-wintered or that are otherwise worn out or denuded must be restored.
+- 7.0.21 Pastures must not be degraded by overgrazing and/or other management techniques. - 7.0.22 Non-point pollution and other local environmental standards must be met. - 7.0.23 Pasture areas on which animals have been out-wintered or that are otherwise worn out or denuded must be restored. - 7.0.24 Not allocated. - 7.0.25 Spraying neonicotinoids on pasture land owned or managed by the approved farm is prohibited. - 7.0.26 Recommended Neonicotinoids should not be sprayed on any land owned or managed by the approved farm.